uakabibara01/SCP-SL-Reverse-Engineering/README.md

 Folder with a file named: Dump-Files
 It collects everything that SCPSL imports, so you can use these dumps in other programs as you see fit ○( ＾皿＾)っ Hehe…

+## Additionally

+Also in the txt file SC-AN.dll.txt there is my own analysis of anti-cheat, but it is not complete since there are many functions, but the main thing and most of the anti-cheat is written there since the largest functions by size were analyzed.

 ## Authors